kkharji/clj-dev/README.md

-# clj-devenv
+# clj-dev

-configuration-driven clojure development environment.
+> Data-driven clojure development environment.

-The objective of `clj-devenv` is to minimize the complexity of managing development environments and keeping `user.clj` clean.
-Templating and bootstrapping is bad idea for managing development environment because it's often changes as time passes.
+The objective of `clj-dev` is to minimize the complexity of managing clojure development environments and keeping `user.clj` clean.
+Templating and bootstrapping is bad idea for maintaining consistent development environments.

 ## Status